Sumit-NCSU/NCSU-CSC510Project/DEPLOY.md

 ## Acceptance Testing
 The test cases and the instructions for acceptance testing are present in [AcceptanceTest.md](AcceptanceTest.md)

 ## Exploratory Testing and Code Inspection
+We have removed all the hard coding that was present in our code.
+We are parsing the values from the users by using wit.ai.

 ## Task Tracking